pedalingcircles/pipelineagent/README.md

 ## Overview

 Pipeline Agents is intended to support Azure DevOps agent automation.
 This repository includes all the documentation and tools to get started.
-This repo specifically targets Agent Pools that support VM scale sets.
+Please note that it is a work in progress so consider changes here *.0 releases.
+This repo specifically targets Agent Pools that support stand-along VMs, VM Scale Sets, and Container Agents.
 As this automation matures, more agent types will be included.

 ## Build Statuses

-*TBD*
+All builds are done internally.

 ## Getting Started

 There are two major parts to getting started.

-1. Setting up automation for building VM images
+1. Setting up automation for building VM and container images
 2. Provisioning agent infrastructure and setting up Azure Devops Agent pools

-Docuemntations, tutorials, and guides will be found here.
+Documentation, tutorials, and guides will be found here.

 ## Bootstrapping